pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 This first version of the allocation removal optimizer is going to be extremely optimistic.
 It simply assumes that *all* the allocations in the program can be optimized away.
-That is obviously not realistic in practice, we will have to refine this approach later, but it's a good way to start.
-So whenever the optimizer sees an ``alloc`` operation, it removes it and creates a ``VirtualObject`` object which stores the information that is known during optimization about the result of the ``alloc``.
+That is obviously not realistic in practice.
+We will have to refine this approach later, but it's a good way to start.
+That means whenever the optimizer sees an ``alloc`` operation, it removes it and creates a ``VirtualObject`` object which stores the information that is known during optimization about the result of the ``alloc``.
 Like in the interpreter, the ``VirtualObject`` is stored in the ``.info`` field of the ``Operation`` instance that represents the ``alloc``.

-When the optimizer sees a ``store`` operation, it will also remove it and instead put execute the store by calling the ``VirtualObject.store`` method.
+When the optimizer sees a ``store`` operation, it will also remove it and instead execute the store by calling the ``VirtualObject.store`` method.
-Here is one important difference between the interpreter and the optimizer: In the interpreter, the values that were stored into an ``Object`` (and thus put into the object's ``.contents`` dictionary) where runtime values, for example integers or other objects.
+Here is one important difference between the interpreter and the optimizer: In the interpreter, the values that were stored into an ``Object`` (and thus put into the object's ``.contents`` dictionary) were runtime values, for example integers or other objects.
 In the optimizer however, the fields of the ``VirtualObject`` store ``Value`` instances, either ``Constant`` instances or ``Operation`` instances.

-When the optimizer sees a ``load`` operation, it *also* removes it, and replaces the ``load`` with the ``Operation`` (or ``Constant``) that is stored in the ``VirtualObject`` at that point.
+When the optimizer sees a ``load`` operation, it *also* removes it, and replaces the ``load`` with the ``Operation`` (or ``Constant``) that is stored in the ``VirtualObject`` at that point:

 .. code:: python